andreas-marschke/andreas-marschke.github.com/_drafts/2020-08-01-Boomerang-RUM-for-everyone.markdown

 This means we can allow boomerang to wait a little longer or force it to send a beacon at a later point in time based on the plugins being run.

 ## What Can I Monitor with Boomerang?

+> NOTE: Boomerang is constantly evolving as the web and digital performance space advances into the future.
+> Should this inevitably become out of date, please have a look at the original [project](https://github.com/akamai/boomerang) page.

 ## Boomerang and your Frontend JS